TommyLiang1/Capstone_Final_Project/README.md

 ### To use PostgreSQL with psql shell
 - `sudo service postgresql start`
-- `sudo service postgres psql` (postgresql database must be running aka use above command first or check status to see if its running)
+- `sudo -u postgres psql` (postgresql database must be running aka use above command first or check status to see if its running)

 ### Additional psql commands
 - to quit psql shell = `\q`